Warwick Davis 'suing hospital that treated wife Samantha' as inquest into her death dramatically adjourned

 An inquest has been launched investigating the death of Warwick Davis’ wife, Samantha, after she died early last year.

-The Harry Potter star is reportedly set to sue University College London Hospital, where Samantha was treated before her death, alleging medical negligence.
+Depending on the outcome, the Harry Potter star could even be set to sue University College London Hospital, where Samantha was treated before her death, it’s claimed.

 53-year-old Samantha, who was also an actor, died in March last year.
 Warwick, 54, is said to have instructed law firm Irwin Mitchell to represent his family.